Vikhyat-TAMU/Accelerating-CNN-Inference-with-CUDA/README.md

 I led the design and development of this project as part of **ECEN 489: GPU Programming and Visualization**, focusing on accelerating convolutional neural network (CNN) inference using NVIDIA CUDA.
 The work involved building the **LeNet-5** architecture from scratch, implementing both CPU (C) and GPU (CUDA C++) versions, and performing detailed performance benchmarking and memory optimization.

-The goal was to explore how **data parallelism** and **memory hierarchy optimization**—especially shared-memory and coalesced global access—affect performance in deep-learning workloads.
+The goal was to explore how **data parallelism** and **memory hierarchy optimization**especially shared-memory and coalesced global access—affect performance in deep-learning workloads.
 The project demonstrates end-to-end understanding of **GPU kernel design, profiling, and throughput analysis**, aligning with real-world AI hardware acceleration workflows.

 ---

-## 📘 Project Overview
+Project Overview
 This project implements the **LeNet-5 CNN forward pass** in **CUDA C++**, comparing performance between CPU and GPU versions.
 Two GPU implementations are provided:
 - **Global Memory Variant** – baseline CUDA kernels using direct global access.